-Statewide Referral Network Units (SRN Units) - shall mean units set aside for households earning at or below 30% AMI, which are headed by Supportive Housing Populations and referred through a statewide referral network.
+Statewide Referral Network Units (SRN Units) - shall mean 30% AMI units set aside for households earning at or below 30% AMI, which are headed by Supportive Housing Populations and referred through a statewide referral network.
 At minimum, every Project funded pursuant to this Request for Applications must set-aside 10% of total units as Statewide Referral Network (SRN) Units.

-Supportive Housing Populations - shall mean households headed by persons with disabilities and households that are homeless or at-risk of homelessness who need access to supportive services in order to maintain housing.
+Supportive Housing Populations - shall mean households headed by persons living with a disability and households experiencing homelessness or at-risk of homelessness who are at 30% AMI or below and need access to supportive services in order to maintain housing.